Cross-posted at The Western Right, Right Michigan, and RRH Elections.

 Incumbent: Mike Kowall (R term-limited)

-Analysis: Kowall beat Tea Party leader Matt Maddock only 50-43 in the 2014 primary.
-Conservative state rep Jim Runestad (14-P) will run, and Maddock will run for his house seat.
-Moderate state rep Hugh Crawford (08-14) will run.
+Kowall beat Tea Party leader Matt Maddock only 50-43 in the 2014 primary.
+Conservative state rep Jim Runestad (14-P) won the nomination over Mike Saari, and Maddock won the nomination for Runestad's house seat.
+The D candidate is Julia Pulver.

 16. [Jackson, Hillsdale, Branch] Safe Republican

 SS 2014: 61-39 McCain: 50.8 Romney: 55.6 Trump: 64.8